gpropf/clarity/README.md

 ### Event Listener Generators

-One idiom that I make use of throughout the project is that of the event listener generator.
+One idiom that I make use of throughout the project is that of the JavaScript event listener generator.
 This is a function that generally takes a bound C++ or plain JavaScript object as an argument and returns an event listener function.
 These functions are useful for encapsulating object behavior in web controls.
 The best example being button event listeners which fire when the user clicks the button.
 Every text or other input control, however, has its own event listener that is manufactured for it by one of these generator functions.
 There are several static objects called `listenerGenerators` in `JSProxyNode.js` and other JavaScript files that organize these functions according to C++ class, HTML tag, and input type, in that order.
 When an input control is created a method called `installEventListenersByTagAndType` in `JSProxyNode` is run to equip it with the appropriate listener.

 ### The C++ Object Hierarchy ###